suttonr0/Flask-RESTful-Distributed-File-System/README.md

 Dependencies of Python3, Flask, Flask-RESTful, requests

-Flask, Flask-RESTful and requests can be installed via pip
+Dependencies can be installed with the installDependencies.sh script

 Rowan Sutton
 13330793